Is Your Team Okay? The 15-Minute Weekly Check That Prevents $80K Crises and Saves Key People

 Sick days increase?
 (Check attendance pattern)

-For energy/engagement: 15Five or Officevibe pulse surveys ask 1-2 questions weekly about energy/engagement.
-Track answers over time.
-Dropping scores = energy decline.
-But trust observation over surveys - people often say “fine” when struggling.
+Dropping scores indicate energy decline, but trust observation over surveys — people often say “fine” when they’re struggling.

 Takes 2 minutes per person.
-With 5 team members = 10 minutes total.
+With 5 team members, that’s 10 minutes total.

 Step 2: Review team dynamic signals (3 minutes)